End Plate

 [23] Historically, Java based examples for servers seem to have been based on the ubiquitous Pet Store, time for something new...

-[21] I am cheating a little here, as the indexed book title is actually "Mary's Angel", however I have deliberately made the title "Mary 's Angel" (with an additional space in the title).
-This allows a match, else I would have to explain word-stemming and Solr query matching which is beyond the scope of this book.
+[26] This is cheating a little here, as the indexed book title is actually "Mary's Angel", however the title was deliberately made to be "Mary 's Angel" (with an additional space in the title).
+This allows a match, else there would need to be explanations on word-stemming and Solr query matching which is beyond the scope of this book.

 [27] Or, the mistakes that were made with the implementation.

-[23] Ranges are available in Solr on a StrField, and may work in Panl, however the implementation has not been tested.
+[29] Ranges are available in Solr on a StrField, however, they will not work in Panl.

 [30] This type is generally analysed and used for keyword searches and highlighting.
 You could have a prefix and suffix for this field type, however, for any TextField that has a large amount of text in it, selecting this field as a facet with a prefix and suffix may be too long for the URL.